Greece wrangling tempers Asian mkt momentum

 Indian shares ended lower on Monday as recent outperformers including lenders such as ICICI Bank fell amid caution ahead of inflation and industrial output data, due later in the day.

-TOKYO Greek resistance to the strict conditions attached to a bailout fund on Tuesday sapped recent momentum in markets spurred by hopes the global economy is improving, and the euro fell on renewed fears of a messy debt default.
+TOKYO Markets edged down on Tuesday as Greek resistance to the strict conditions attached to a bailout fund sapped recent momentum spurred by hopes the global economy is improving, and the euro eased on renewed fears of a messy debt default.

-The Australian dollar leapt to a six-month high but stocks turned negative after the central bank held rates steady at a review when markets had positioned for a rate cut.
+The Australian dollar leapt to a six-month high but stocks turned negative after the central bank held rates steady at a review.
+Markets had positioned for a rate cut.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose as much as 0.4 percent to its highest since September 1, then reversed direction, and last stood barely changed.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose as much as 0.4 percent to its highest in more than five months, before reversing direction to stand down 0.2 percent.

-Australian shares were among the big losers, ending down 0.5 percent -- having been up before the central bank's afternoon decision to hold rates steady.

-Financial spreadbetters expected Britain's FTSE 100, Germany's DAX and France's CAC-40 to open flat.

-Japan's Nikkei average ended down 0.1 percent, slipping from a three-month high just shy of 9,000 hit on Monday.
+Japan's Nikkei average fell 0.3 percent, slipping from a three-month high just shy of 9,000 hit on Monday.

 "Concerns over the Greece issue are limiting real risk taking from investors, even if the environment generally appears to be improving," said Tetsu Emori, a fund manager with Astramax Co. in Tokyo.